22-23-T-26/Notefy-bakcend/README.md

    - At the top of the Run view, select Run and Debug and then choose Java in the dropdown menu.
 The application should now start running.

 ##### **Enjoy developing with your Spring Boot app!**

+Ps: To run the app locally change the active profile to `dev`